routoure/GGTD/README.md

 see TODO.gtd file.
 This file also indicated the bugs of the current version.

+BUG : with the first start, the width column will be incorrect.
+Open the preference panel and adjust it.

 ## Licence
 This software is provided as is with a GPL v3 licence.
 If you like it, please send me a postcard at [nicepi31.wezegi99@murena.io](mailto:nicepi31.wezegi99@murena.io).
 Comments and remarks are also welcome !